 Nahanni Reforestation Book

-I was born in camp, in a teepee on a sandbar 11 miles up the Kingcome River on the west coast of British Columbia, the first contract my parents were hired together for.
-They were 19 and 20 years old at the time.
+I was born in camp, in a teepee on a sandbar 11 miles up the Kingcome River in Kingcome Inlet, to my parents who were 19 and 20 years old at the time and a camp full of friends.
 Dad delivered me and my mother, Jenny, was back planting few days later, working while I slept in an empty tree box that she moved up and down the hill beside her.

-Dad photographed hundreds of Kodachrome slides, as well as documenting through a decade of journals, providing a unique documentation of life in his camps, and a window into the grassroots of silviculture history in British Columbia.
+Dad photographed hundreds of Kodachrome slides between 1973 and 1986 and wrote a decade worth of journals, providing a unique documentation of life in his camps and a window into the grassroots of silviculture history in British Columbia.

 All photographs by Daniel James.
 Edited and published by Nahanni Arntzen.

 8x12 , 127 pages, hardcover.